7 April 2020

 Measures in the event of a crew member suffering from a mild respiratory infection on board.
 The infection may be COVID-19 or another respiratory tract infection.

 - The patient should avoid close contact with others.
-They must stay in their cabin for at least seven days.
-If the patient still has symptoms after the 7-day period, they should remain in the cabin until they have had no symptoms for at least 24 hours.
+They must stay in their cabin.
+Either a TMAS doctor or the health authorities of the next port of entry should be consulted with regard to the length of the isolation period and further actions.
 A respiratory tract infection usually clears up by resting for about one week.

 - When you are sick, it is important to rest and drink adequate amounts of water.
 Fever and pain can be relieved with medicine available from the ship’s pharmacy.

-- hygiene guidelines regarding hand washing and coughing and sneezing.
+- Follow hygiene guidelines regarding hand washing and coughing and sneezing.

 - If it is necessary for the sick person to move outside their cabin on board, they should use a mouth and nose mask (whenever possible).